iamhelitha/swap-file--setup/readme.md

 - Configures swappiness and cache pressure
 - Works with `fallocate` or falls back to `dd`
 - Permanently persists settings across reboots
+- Detects and updates existing swap files if requested

 ---